Halyard Health: History

 On March 26, 1872, Kimberly, Clark & Co. was established in Neenah, Wisconsin through the partnership of four businessmen—John A. Kimberly, Havilah Babcock, Charles B. Clark and Frank C. Shattuck.

 The first healthcare product by Kimberly-Clark was absorbent wadding, intended to replace cotton.
 It was used as a bandage for wounded soldiers in World War I. Army nurses adapted the material for menstrual use.
 Kaycel fabric for surgical gowns was developed by Kimberly-Clark in 1960 for use in field hospitals during the Korean War.

 In 1980, Health Care began to grow as it was separated from consumer packaged goods management and products, such as Kleenex, with a move to Roswell, Georgia.
 Kimberly-Clark Health Care had offices in North America, Latin America, Australia, New Zealand, China, Hong Kong, Europe, Asia and India.
 It also sold its products in more than 150 countries.

 Expansion

 Kimberly-Clark Health Care opened European Health Care operations in Brussels in 1991.

 In 1999, Kimberly-Clark Health Care expanded into new global markets.

 Company acquisitions

 In 1998, Ballard Medical Product, a maker of disposable medical devices for respiratory care, gastroenterology and cardiology, was purchased by Kimberly-Clark for $764 million.

 That same year, Kimberly-Clark also acquired TECNOL Medical Products, Inc., a maker of disposable face masks and patient care products.

 Kimberly-Clark acquired Safeskin Corporation in 2000, a maker of disposable gloves for healthcare, high technology and scientific industries.

-In 2009, Kimberly-Clark acquired Baylis Medial Company's Pain Management Business and I-Flow Corporation.
+In 2009, Kimberly-Clark acquired Baylis Medical Company's Pain Management Business and I-Flow Corporation.

 On April 11, 2016, Halyard announced its agreement to acquire CORPAK MedSystems, a company specializing in enteral access devices.
 The acquisition is an all-cash transaction for a total consideration of $174 million.